 If you decide to DIY ensure you vet the nannies for qualifications, references and police checks.

-In home care is government funded care which is available for people who require more flexible care than that offered by available providers.
-If you or your child have an illness or disability or live in rural or remote areas and/or work shifts, you may be eligible so it's definitely worth exploring.
+In home care is government funded care which is available to eligible people who require more flexible care than that offered by mainstream child care providers.
+If you or your child have an illness or disability, or live in rural or remote areas and/or work non-standard hours, you may be eligible so it's definitely worth exploring.

 Financial Government support is available to help sole parents with the cost of child care.
 Depending on your circumstances you may be eligible for: